alpa-projects/alpa/examples/opt_serving/README.rst

 Demo
 ====
-Use huggingface/transformers interface and Alpa backend for distributed inference on a Ray cluster.
+The code below shows how to use huggingface/transformers interface and Alpa distributed backend for large model inference.

 .. code:: python